termuux/react-conf-vr/README.md

-# Simple React VR
+# Virtual React

-This is a simple VR web application which shows panoramical images of react conf held in 2017.
+A web application demonstrating panoramical images of React Conf held in 2017.